cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("geosapi")` is an R client for the 'GeoServer' REST API, an open source implementation used widely for serving spatial data.
-  `r pkg("geonapi")` provides an interface to the 'GeoNetwork' legacy API, an opensource catalogue for managing geographic metadata.
+  `r pkg("geonapi")` provides an interface to the 'GeoNetwork' legacy API, an open source catalogue for managing geographic metadata.
   `r pkg("ows4R")` is a new R client for the 'OGC' standard Web-Services, such Web Feature Service (WFS) for data and Catalogue Service (CSW) for metadata.
   `r pkg("openadds")` is an Openaddresses client.